How has Coronavirus Changed Behaviour?

 Subscription services for films and TV programmes are also benefiting from cinemas closing and most sporting events being cancelled.
 Netflix, Disney and to a lesser extent Sky are likely to see an increase in customer subscriptions.
 Sky may suffer due to the cancellation of sports events.

 With most cinemas closed there has been surge in drive-in movies being organised.
 Expect other forms of entertainment that comply with social distancing to become more popular.

-We predict online gaming will see an uplift in demand from both children being out of school and from many more adults being at home during the day.
-With more time on their hands and restrictions on travelling many citizens will be looking for in-home entertainment and online gaming gives the additional benefit of being able to play with friends remotely.
+We predict online gaming will see an uplift in demand from both children being out of school and from many adults being at home.
+With more time on their hands and restrictions on travelling many citizens will be looking for in-home entertainment.
+Online gaming gives the additional benefit of being able to play with friends remotely.

 Supermarkets have already experienced a massive increase in online bookings of slots for home delivery.
 With people spending so much time at home and having to self-isolate we expect to see a big rise in online sales in sectors such as home improvements, hobbies, crafts and books.
-However, we may also see an increase in relatively small and local businesses, offering home delivery as they struggle to survive when many high street shops are closed.
+However, we may also see an increase in relatively small and local businesses.
+Offering home deliveries as they try to respond to the crisis.

-We expect many brochure ware websites to be updated to transactional sites to facilitate this process.
+We expect many brochureware websites to be updated to transactional sites to facilitate this process.
 Websites offer even small retailers a fast and efficient way to enable home delivery.
-This will provide opportunities for payment platforms like WooCommerce for WordPress and for digital agencies and developers to assist in this process.
+This will provide opportunities for payment platforms like WooCommerce for WordPress and more generic platforms like Paperform.